railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 The margin on each line is defined as the quantity sold multiplied by the sale price for the customer less the cost price of the products.
-By default, products are managed using standard price in Open ERP (cost price fixed manually and reviewed once per year).
+By default, products are managed using standard price in OpenERP (cost price fixed manually and reviewed once per year).
 You can change that to ``Average Price``, meaning that the product cost fluctuates with purchases from suppliers.
 After product receipt you can add fixed costs, such as delivery costs, in the cost of each product.